Bohemian Rhapsody (film): Plot

-In 1985, Queen waits to perform at Live Aid.
-Fifteen years earlier, in 1970, Farrokh Bulsara works as a baggage handler at Heathrow Airport and lives with his parents and sister.
+In 1970, Farrokh Bulsara works as a baggage handler at Heathrow Airport and lives with his parents and sister.
 He goes to a pub to see the band Smile perform.
 Seeking them out after the show, he meets and is attracted to Mary Austin, who works at the boutique Biba.
 He finds drummer Roger Taylor and guitarist Brian May and learns that their lead singer and bassist, Tim Staffell, has just quit to join Humpy Bong.
 Farrokh offers himself as a replacement singer and impresses them with his vocal ability.
 Farrokh seeks out Mary at Biba and they start dating.
 The band plays gigs across Britain with Farrokh as the lead singer and new bassist John Deacon.
 Farrokh pushes them to think bigger and sells their van to finance a record album.
 An A&R rep from EMI asks engineer Roy Thomas Baker for demos.

 Farrokh changes his name to Freddie Mercury and renames the band Queen.
 They sign with John Reid, who books an American tour.
 Paul Prenter, who is attracted to Freddie, manages their daily schedule.
 An appearance on Top of the Pops gives Queen their first hit, "Killer Queen".
-Freddie proposes to Mary but begins questioning his sexuality.
+Freddie proposes to Mary but, while on tour, he begins questioning his sexuality.
 In 1975, Queen record their fourth studio album, A Night at the Opera, placing extensive effort into recording Freddie's magnum opus, "Bohemian Rhapsody".
 However, they quit EMI when executive Ray Foster refuses to release it as the album's lead single.
-Freddie conspires with radio DJ Kenny Everett to debut the song on his program.
+Freddie conspires with radio DJ Kenny Everett to debut the song on his programme.
 Despite critical pans, "Bohemian Rhapsody" becomes a global hit, launching Queen to international superstardom.
 Following a world tour, Freddie begins an affair with Paul and comes out to Mary as bisexual.
 She counters that he is gay and they call off the engagement but remain close friends.